Find Affordable College Courses

 Montclair, NJ

-Montclair State University landed the #6 spot in the 2023 rankings for the best value master’s degree communication and journalism programs.
-Located in the large suburb of Montclair, Montclair State is a public college with a very large student population.
+Montclair State University came in at #6 in this year’s edition of the Best Value Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the suburb of Montclair, Montclair State is a public school with a very large student population.

 Out-of-state tuition fees for graduate students at Montclair State are $13,519 per year.